 Mr. Tetsuo Saito, the founder of Saito College, established the college in 1988.
 Saito College was the 1st institution in Malaysia to offer a Diploma in Graphic Design.
 Saito College has grown strength to strength since its inception and currently offers a wide range of courses in design, business and security management.
 In 2017, Saito College was awarded University College status by the Malaysian Ministry of Higher Education and now offer degree courses in various disciplines.

 The One Academy of Communication Design (generally shortened to The One Academy) is a private art and design institute headquartered in Petaling Jaya, Selangor, with a northern campus in George Town, Penang.
 It is acknowledged that the courses taught in The One Academy are fully accredited by the national accreditation board, Malaysia Qualifications Agency (MQA), and was conferred a Special Award by the Malaysian Ministry of Education.

 INTI International University & Colleges are private university colleges located in Malaysia.
 The main campus was initially known as INTI University College until 31 May 2010 when the Higher Education Ministry announced its upgrade to university status.

 Erican College is based out of Malaysia and is a part of the multiple award-winning Erican Educational Group.
 Erican College is Malaysia’s leading provider of tertiary education offering courses in - Business Administration, Graphic Design, Accounting and Mass Communication and many more subjects.

-Established in 1983, with over 35 years of experience in the provision of quality education, KDU Penang University College is one of Malaysia’s premier higher education institutions in the Northern Region.
-KDU Penang is committed to the development of students with a view to creating lasting impacts in communities and around the world.
+Established in 1983, with over 38 years of experience in the provision of quality education, UOW Malaysia KDU University College - Penang Campus is one of Malaysia’s premier higher education institutions in the Northern Region.
+UOW Malaysia KDU Penang is committed to the development of students with a view to creating lasting impacts in communities and around the world.